zroubalik/keda-openshift-examples/README.md

-# keda-openshift-examples
-Example applications that uses KEDA on OpenShift
+# Example applications that presents KEDA capabilities on OpenShift

+- [kafka](kafka) directory contains Kafka related examples
+- [prometheus](prometheus) directory contains Kafka related examples

+Any contributions are more than welcome :)